 What can I claim?

-If you work from home, you can claim for the work-related proportions of household costs such as:
+If you work from home, when completing your tax return you can typically claim for the work-related proportions of household costs such as:

 - Heating, cooling and lighting bills